Mavireck/Python-Screen-Stack-Manager/DOCS/HELP.md

 screenObj.y2
-screenObj.w          # The width of the image screenObj.h          # The height of the image screenObj.onclickInside   # A function to be executed on a touch event on the object (should accept as paramater the object's ID) screenObj.onclickOutside  # A function to be executed on a touch event not on the object (should accept as paramater the object's ID) screenObj.isInverted  # Boolean (Do not edit - use screen.invertObj(objId,duration)) screenObj.data        # Some data you can attach to the object, as you wish screenObj.tags        # A set of tags the object has.
+screenObj.w          # The width of the image screenObj.h          # The height of the image screenObj.onclickInside   # A function to be executed on a touch event on the object (should accept as paramater the object's ID and data) screenObj.onclickOutside  # A function to be executed on a touch event not on the object (should accept as paramater the object's ID and data) screenObj.isInverted  # Boolean (Do not edit - use screen.invertObj(objId,duration)) screenObj.data        # Some data you can attach to the object, as you wish screenObj.tags        # A set of tags the object has.
 Useful to remove a lot of objects at the same time